Data and reporting

 Collaborative contracts data

-The collaborative contracts dashboard is accessible only to agencies logged into the procurement website.
+The collaborative contracts dashboard is accessible only to agencies logged into our website.

 Data from Syndicated contracts, ICT Common Capability contracts, and DIA agreements is not included.